-The total amount anticipated to be awarded under this announcement is approximately \$5,847,000 of fiscal year 2012 funds depending on funding availability, quality of proposals, and other applicable considerations.
-Awards will range from approximately \$500,000 to \$2,000,000 of federal funds with each project period being up to four years.
+The total amount anticipated to be awarded under this announcement is approximately \$5,000,000 of fiscal year 2013 funds.
+Awards will range from approximately \$800,000 to \$2,000,000 of federal funds with project periods of up to four years.
 Applicants must provide a minimum non-federal match of 50% of the total cost of the project.
-A broad range of entities, as described in Section III, are eligible to submit proposals under this announcement for projects that address protecting and restoring San Francisco Bay and its watersheds within the nine Bay Area counties (Marin, Napa, Sonoma, Solano, Contra Costa, Alameda, Santa Clara, San Mateo, and San Francisco.)
+A broad range of entities, as described in Section III, are eligible to submit proposals under this announcement for projects that protect and restore the San Francisco Bay and its watersheds within the nine Bay Area counties (Marin, Napa, Sonoma, Solano, Contra Costa, Alameda, Santa Clara, San Mateo, and San Francisco.)